tristanls/dynamodb-lock-client/README.md

   * `callback`: _Function_ `(error, lock) => {}`
     * `error`: _Error_ Error, if any.
     * `lock`: _DynamoDBLockClient.Lock_ Successfully acquired lock object.
 Lock object is an instance of `EventEmitter`.
 If the `lock` is acquired via a fail open `client` configured to heartbeat, then the returned `lock` may emit an `error` event if a `heartbeat` operation fails.
+      * `fencingToken`: _Integer_ **fail open locks only** Integer monotonically incremented with every "fail open" lock acquisition to be used for [fencing](https://martin.kleppmann.com/2016/02/08/how-to-do-distributed-locking.html#making-the-lock-safe-with-fencing).
+Heartbeats do not increment `fencingToken`.

 Attempts to acquire a lock.
 If lock acquisition fails, callback will be called with an `error` and `lock` will be falsy.
 If lock acquisition succeeds, callback will be called with `lock`, and `error` will be falsy.